scotthlee/document-classification/README.md

 $ python nbsvm.py '~/data/docs.csv' 'sentiment' 'text' -lm 'no' -ng 3 -sm 'train-test'
 ```

 The optional arguments specify that vectorizer should not limit the number features it considers; that the maximum n-gram size should be 3; and that the data should be split using sklearn's train_test() function.
-See readme for nbsvm.py for more details.
+See the readme for [nbsvm.py](documentation/nbsvm_README.md) for more details.

 ## required modules
 To run these scripts, you'll need the Pandas, ScikitLearn, and Scipy/Numpy modules in addition to a working installation of Python (the code was written using 2.7.x).